benyoung93/acropora_palmata_field_transcriptomics/README.md

 - *POR_seq_depth.Rmd* = script to work out alignment rates of the samples
 - *differing_filt_thresholds.Rmd* = PCA analysis of the sample using different filtering thresholds as requested by reviewer 2.

+Folder *rdata_objects* has the objects needed to run entire pipeline

+Folder *images* holds images for this readme.